 Under Crawford’s direction, the company returned to profitability and continued to flourish.
 From the start, Crawford’s approach, combined with his industrious nature, was to provide exemplary leadership, engaging other people on the team in the process.
 The hallmark of Crawford’s tenure is the company’s decentralized culture and his ability to retain executives and other key team members for decades.
 This unusually high retention rate is testimony to his vision and leadership.

 Today, ParkOhio operates approximately 60 manufacturing sites and 65 supply chain logistics facilities in over 20 countries throughout North America, South America, Europe, and Asia.
-The company employs more than 6,000 globally and had 2016 sales approximately of $1.3 billion.
+The company employs more than 7000 globally and has sales in excess of $1.6 billion.
 ParkOhio currently comprises three autonomous business segments: Supply Technologies, Assembly Components, and Engineered Products which contain numerous notable businesses including: Supply Technologies, RB&W, General Aluminum, Fluid Routing Systems, Ajax TOCCO Magnethermic, and Ohio Crankshaft.

-Edward Crawford is chairman and CEO of the company, which is headquartered at 6065 Parkland Blvd.
-Cleveland.
+Matthew Crawford is chairman and CEO of the company, which is headquartered at 6065 Parkland Blvd., Cleveland.